uiuc-cs427-f22/Term-Project/README.md

 # Term-Project
-The code for CS427 Android app
+The code for CS427 Android app.
 <br/>
 <br/>
 Team #